phts/RC/driver/README.md

-# arduino-pc-remote-control: driver
+# Driver

-This is Node.js application which reads data from serial port written by [arduino] and performs actions mapped for the particular button on a remote control.
+This is Node.js application which reads data from serial port sent by [arduino] and performs actions mapped for the particular button on a remote control.

 ## Install